Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 6, proficiency with Alchemist's Supplies.

-Your concoctions become stronger and stronger, you gain the following benefits:
+Your concoctions become stronger and stronger.

 * The time you need to craft an item with your Alchemist's Supplies is halved.
 * If the Item requires a saving throw you can change the DC to a number equal to your proficiency bonus + your Intelligence modifier.